31 Inches Is How Many Mm

 Practical Implications of Precision

-When a measurement is rounded prematurely, the error does not stay isolated; it propagates through every subsequent calculation or physical process that relies on that value Simple as that..
+When a measurement is rounded prematurely, the error does not stay isolated; it propagates through every subsequent calculation or physical process that relies on that value Simple, but easy to overlook..

 Cumulative error example